bitcoinops/bitcoinops.github.io/_topics/en/ptlc.md

   - title: "Updating LN for taproot: from HTLCs to PTLCs"
     url: /en/newsletters/2021/09/01/#preparing-for-taproot-11-ln-with-taproot

+  - title: "Proposal to upgrade LN to use PTLCs"
+    url: /en/newsletters/2021/10/13/#multiple-proposed-ln-improvements

 ## Optional.
 Same format as "primary_sources" above
 see_also: